A Probabilistic Framework for Location Inference from Social Media: Experiments

 \vpara{Comparison methods.} We compare the following methods for location inference:

-\begin{itemize} \item \textbf{Logistic Regression (LR):} We consider this method as the baseline method, which applies logistic regression as the classification model to predict user location.
-We use the same feature set as our proposed model.
+\begin{itemize} \item \textbf{Content \cite{cheng2010you}:} It utilizes a simple probabilistic model to predict locations with tweet content only. \item \textbf{Logistic Regression (LR):} A baseline classification model to predict the user location using logistic regression.
+We use the same feature set as our proposed model, including both content and profile features, but ignoring the correlations.

 \item \textbf{Support Vector Machine (SVM)~\cite{zubiaga2016towards}:} Zubiaga et al. have applied SVM to classify tweet location.
 We choose a linear function as the kernel of SVM.